Monmouth Beach Golf Club

 —Ben Hogan

 “President’s Cup” golf tournaments for men and women were common and hotly contested during those early 20th Century summers.
 It’s possible that a real US President (William McKinley) played golf here in Monmouth Beach.
 Matches for the “Havemeyer Cup” and “VanDerhoef Cup” were also played.
 Louise VanDerhoef was a champion women golfer in Monmouth Beach.
 The MB Golf Club often competed against Sea Bright, which had its golf course in Rumson; George Lawson was the Sea Bright golf pro.
+By Summer 1902, other club amenities included two tennis courts, croquet, ping-pong tables, and practice putting green and putting clock.

 Former longtime borough Public Works Commissioner Bruce Bradley said his father, Bill, played the course.
 Willard Jessup, a summer resident who tutored the four sons of Colonel Barbour (one would become a US Senator, another a Harvard-trained zoologist) also played this all but forgotten shore links.
 Golf in Monmouth Beach was “abandoned” before the 1904 season.
 The reason being tennis was becoming more popular.